-- Wear a College of Nursing standard uniform for all clinical settings unless otherwise specified.
+- wear a College of Nursing standard uniform for all clinical settings unless otherwise specified.
 Garments worn under the uniform top must not be coloured or long sleeved.
 Uniforms must be clean and neat and pants should be hemmed above the heel line.
 Uniforms are not to be worn to and from the clinical setting.
-The College of Nursing uniform consists of a white top/jacket and a green pant with the College of Nursing logo embroidered directly on the front upper left of the top/jacket.
-Please go the following link for more detailed information about the uniform and ordering instructions.
+The College of Nursing uniform consists of a white top/jacket and a green pant with the College of Nursing logo embroidered directly on the front upper left of the top/jacket

-- Minimal jewellery to allow for good hand washing technique (e.g. gold band only)
+- minimal jewelry to allow for good hand washing technique (e.g. gold band only)

-- In agencies where uniform is required the standard College of Nursing uniform is worn.
+- in agencies where uniform is required, the standard College of Nursing uniform is worn.
 Read more information about uniforms on the uniforms page.

 Principle: To maintain personal safety while in the clinical setting.

 - in accordance to the Occupational Health and Safety standards, shoes must be closed toes and closed heel with a non-slip sole and low heel

 - must be clean and in good repair

 - must be made of an impermeable (water-proof) material